 You are Under Contract

-Whichever route you choose, make sure you are comfortable with your decision and it’s a right fit for you.
+Whichever route you choose, make sure you are comfortable with your decision and it’s a right fit for you!
 Just because you may have had an unpleasant experience with one agency doesn’t mean they are all bad and you should write off agencies for good.
-I had an awful experience with my first agent, but now I have two that I couldn’t be happier with.
+I had an awful experience with my first agent, but now I have two amazing ones that I couldn’t be happier with.

 Always be sure to do your research and do what you think is best for what you are wanting to achieve in the industry!